unicode-org/cldr/tools/scripts/ansible/README.md

 ### Setup: Managed systems

 - Install python3.
-Make sure `python --version` returns "Python 3…"
+Make sure `python --version` or `python3 --version` returns "Python 3…"

 - TODO: these shouldn't be needed, but they are.
 Here's the entire install command: